 Increase your Amazon instance limit

-If you plan to run many AWS instances on your deployment, check your Amazon account to understand the number of instances you are allowed.
-Most accounts are limited to 20 on-demand or reserved instances and 100 spot instances per region.
-Amazon provides a web form that you can use to request a different limit for your account.
+If you plan to run many EC2 instances on your deployment, check your Amazon account to understand the number of instances you are allowed.
+Consult AWS documentation to learn how to determine the limits for your account and how you can request the limits be increased.